carj/pyPreservica/docs/intro.rst

 You can find the reference when viewing the object metadata within Explorer.
 Later on we will look at how we can fetch entities using other 3rd party external identifiers which may be more meaningful such as ISBNs DOIs etc.

+To create the client object you will need valid credentials to connect to the Preservica server.
+See the following section on aavailable authentication options.

 .. code-block:: python

     >>> from pyPreservica import *